 Let’s say you have an .RTF file and want to change which app it opens in.
 By default, your Mac will open it with TextEdit, Apple’s built-in simple text-editing app.
 To change that, Ctrl+click the file in question, then click Get Info.

 This will bring up a new window.
 Here, head to the Open with section and choose your new app from the drop-down list, then click Change All.
 Next time you go to open a file with the same extension, it will open with your new default app.

 Safari is Apple’s own web browser, and it’s set as the default browser on your Mac by default.
 Given that it’s made by Apple, it should be no surprise that it puts a strong emphasis on privacy.
 But we’ve found that it’s a fair amount slower than some of its rivals, and you may have a particular web browser you want to replace it with.

-Speaking of email, you can change your default email app with ease on your Mac.
-To do so, open Apple’s Mail app.
-In the menu bar at the top of the screen, click Mail > Preferences.
-At the top of the General tab you’ll see an entry marked Default email reader; here, click the drop-down arrow, then choose an alternative app.
+While we’re on the email topic, you also have the opportunity to quickly and easily swap your default email application on your Mac.
+If you’re wondering how to do this, just follow these simple instructions.
+First, open your Apple Mail app.
+Scroll up to the menu bar at the top of the screen and select Mail > Preferences.
+At the top of the General tab, you’ll notice an entry tagged Default email reader.
+Once you’re here, hit the drop-down arrow, then pick the app you want.

-If you’re on the lookout for a shiny new email app, we’ve rounded up your best options, so you won’t be stuck for an alternative to Mail.
+If you’re actively searching for a new and improved email app, we’ve rounded up your best options so that you won’t be hard-pressed for an Apple Mail alternate.